iterative/stale-model-example/README.md

-This is the project that accompanies the [Preventing Stale Models in Production blog post]().
+This is the project branch that accompanies the [Serving Models with MLEM blog post]().

 ## Get started